Examining How the Drivers of Health Affect the Nation’s Physicians and their Patients

 The Physicians Foundation’s Part One of Three: 2022 Survey of America’s Physicians examines the current impact of drivers of health (DOH) on physician practice, physician wellbeing and their patients as well as possible solutions needed to address DOH.

-Nearly all physicians indicated their patients’ health outcomes are affected by at least one SDOH.
+Nearly all physicians indicated their patients’ health outcomes are affected by at least one DOH.

-Financial instability and transportation are the top two SDOH experienced by physicians’ patients.
+Financial instability and transportation are the top two DOH experienced by physicians’ patients.